deman2660/BrickBronzeAutofarm/README.md

 ## Notes

 It works best if your moves 1-shot each Pokémon.
+Probably works with any trainer that you can fight again and again?
+Not tested though.
 If your Pokémon is about to learn a move, the script will play 2 beeps and pause.
 Handle the move manually, then press 0 (zero) to continue.